ably77/DCOS-Kafka-Performance/AdvancedTuning.md

-# WIP - Advanced Load Testing Kafka
+# Advanced Load Testing Kafka
 Lets take our prior example and expand on it.
 We're going to try to change up some parameters and see what performance we get

 ## Prerequisites